Educational Technology Consulting

 Amod Lele, Ph.D., Educational Technologist

 Amod helps faculty navigate a wide array of technologies for use in their classes and professional life.
 His specializations include e-Portfolio, WordPress, Google Apps and NVivo.
 He also runs the educational technology blog to share BU faculty innovations.
-He holds a PhD from Harvard in religious studies and has eight years of teaching experience, including work as a visiting professor at Colorado College and Stonehill College.
+He holds a PhD from Harvard in religious studies and has eight years of college and university teaching experience.
+In the spring semester of 2014 he is teaching a course on Indian philosophy in BU’s philosophy department.
 He has always loved working with information technology and is excited to combine the two fields.
 In his spare time, he writes a weekly updated blog (in WordPress) on cross-cultural philosophy: loveofallwisdom.com

 Arti Sharma, M.Ed., Educational Technologist